xillonz/item-comparison/README.md

 A quickly built example of using Google Sheets as a database for a static page.

-The otherwise static page displays a searchable and filterable table based of a Google Sheets sheet.
+The otherwise static page displays a searchable and filterable table based of a Google Sheets file.
 Intially built to help compare similar products.

 Uses V3 of the Google Sheets API